Climate-Smart Family Farming...

-The CC-FF project promotes climate smart approaches in food production in the target areas.
+The CC-FF project promoted climate smart approaches in food production in the target areas.
 First, through the implementation of a sustainable water resource management systems by local organisations and smallholder famers; second, through the validation and adoption of climate-smart agricultural production systems in Central America by facilitating the dissemination of experiences and best practices throughout the region.

-Specifically the project will:
+Specifically the project: